Texas Unpaid Overtime Attorney & Wage Lawyer

 An employer who violates the WARN Act by failing to provide appropriate notice is liable to each employee for an amount up to 60 days back pay and benefits for the period of violation.

-The Texas Unpaid Overtime Lawyers at Lore Law Firm Are On Your Side!
+The Texas Overtime Lawyers at Lore Law Firm Are On Your Side!

-Contact us for a free and confidential review of your situation with one of our Texas overtime lawyers.
+Chat with us for a free and confidential review of your situation with one of our Texas overtime lawyers.